jamesrcole/dispGol/README.md

               atom, or let the user interactively choose the particular atom to show it for.
         * similar diagrams, showing 'causal descendance'
+     * a completely different type of animation that shows the updates for each cell in parallel.
         * the current way the updating is shown takes far too long to animate even moderately sized boards - need to have something faster.
         * I think what is really needed is to, instead of showing the updating of cells in a serial fashion, show it in parallel.
 How that could work:
            * show an initial step where the grid is cut up into each of the 3x3 squares, and then have a (much simpler) update process